Alluxio/alluxio/docs/en/compute/Hadoop-MapReduce.md

 ### Customize Alluxio User Properties for All MapReduce Jobs

+Alluxio configuration parameters can be added to the Hadoop `core-site.xml` file to affect all MapReduce jobs.
-Let us use the setup of Spark to talk to Alluxio service in HA Mode as an example.
+Let us use the setup of Hadoop to interact with the Alluxio service in HA Mode as an example.
 If you are running multiple Alluxio masters in with a Zookeeper service running at `zkHost1:2181`, `zkHost2:2181`, and `zkHost3:2181`, add the following two properties to the `core-site.xml` file of your Hadoop installation: